(519) 621-2111 | 725 Coronation Blvd Suite B1 & B2, Cambridge, ON | Mon–Wed 9–5 · Thu 11–7 · Fri 9–4 · Sat 9–3 (2×/mo)

 Endodontic care at Riverfront Dental is provided by experienced general dentists who focus on careful diagnosis and patient comfort.

 Dr. Beaucage completed her Honours Bachelor of Science at the University of Waterloo.
-She earned both her PhD and Doctor of Dental Surgery degree from Western University’s Schulich School of Medicine and Dentistry.
-She values evidence-based care and clear communication.
+She earned both her PhD and Doctor of Dental Surgery degree from Western University's Schulich School of Medicine and Dentistry.
+She values careful planning and patient education.

 Dr. Lalji earned his Bachelor of Health Sciences at McMaster University before completing his Doctor of Dental Surgery degree at Western University.
-He focuses on patient education and thoughtful treatment planning.
+He focuses on helping patients feel informed and comfortable throughout treatment.

-Both dentists are general practitioners.
+All three dentists are general practitioners.
 They are not endodontic specialists.
-Since establishing Riverfront Dental in 2018, they have proudly served the Cambridge community.
+Since 2018, the Riverfront Dental team has proudly served the Cambridge community.

 Why Choose Riverfront Dental for Endodontic Care?